akilism/sqlize/README.md

 A Clojure/script macro to fill in dynamic parts to sql queries.

-Heavily borrows from ideas in [yesql](https://github.com/krisajenkins/yesql)
+Heavily borrows from ideas in [yesql](https://github.com/krisajenkins/yesql) but allows for use in clojurescript.

 ## Usage